msjimc/AgileStructure/guide/README.md

 Figure 10b

 Since the read, quality score string and CIGAR string can be several thousand characters long, the text area doesn't word wrap text (unless it's very long) and so if you want to read the end of a CIGAR string you must use the horizontal scroll bar.
-As well as the sequence and quality string, this information contains the primary and secondary alignments' location as well all the tags added by the aligner.
-The format of the tag data may be aligner specific with the aligner's documentation giving a full description of them.
+As well as the sequence and quality string, this information contains the primary and secondary alignment location's, as well all the tags added by the aligner.
+The format of the tag data can be aligner specific with the aligner's documentation giving a full description of each tag's meaning.

 ## Selecting reads linked to a break point

 When the upper image contains a large number of reads, it may not be possible to identify the reads associated with the selected break point, however clicking on a read in either image will cause it to be selected and drawn with a blue boarder.
-Clicking on all the reads linked to a break point in the lower image will help to identify the break point in the upper image (Figure 11)
+Clicking on all the reads linked to a break point in the lower image will help to identify the location of the break point in the upper image (Figure 11)

 ![Figure 11](images/figure11.jpg)

 Figure 11

 If you click on a selected read, it will be deselected, while selecting the ```Data``` > ```Clear selected reads``` option will deselect all selected reads (Figure 12).
-Finally, if read data is imported from the bam file (i.e. the ```Get reads``` button is pressed) the selection will be cleared.
+Finally, if new data is imported from the bam file (i.e. the ```Get reads``` button is pressed) the selection will be cleared.

 ![Figure 12](images/figure12.jpg)